glycoverse/glysmith/README.md

 coverage](https://codecov.io/gh/glycoverse/glysmith/graph/badge.svg)](https://app.codecov.io/gh/glycoverse/glysmith)
 <!-- badges: end -->

+> One Ring to rule them all. – The Lord of the Rings

 Be overwhelmed by the complexity of glycoverse?
 Try glysmith!
 Perform the comprehensive analysis pipeline with one function call.
 Even better, you can get a polished report directly in your browser.